Strain theory (sociology): Merton's Theory

+In addition, Merton saw how minority groups had a harder time acquiring a good education, and if they could, they had a harder time acquiring a respectable living; yet the same high standard for success is enforced on everyone despite the fact that some people do not have the means to satisfy such high standards.
+Merton notes that crime and deviance are a "normal" response in a social structure that has adopted the high value goal of monetary success, but where opportunities for conventional or legitimate means of attaining success are blocked.
+For example, when wages are low, people may turn to illicit activities, such as prostitution, drug dealing, or gambling to achieve financial success.

 British Sociologist and Criminologist Jock Young drew on Merton's theory in his book The Exclusive Society: Social Exclusion, Crime and Difference in Late Modernity in 1999.
 Analysing crime from both a cultural and structural point of view, he argued in the structural sense that the dismantling of the welfare state in conjunction with the widening disparities between the rich and poor has served to further exclude disadvantaged groups.
 Because contemporary consumer capitalism places a greater than ever emphasis on conspicuous consumption and material success, this thus intensified feelings of deprivation experienced by the less successful.

-Derived theories
+Derived Theories

 General strain theory

-General strain theory (GST) is a sociology and criminology theory developed in 1992 by Robert Agnew.
+General strain theory (GST) is a sociological and criminological theory developed in 1992 by Robert Agnew.
 Agnew believed that Merton's theory was too vague in nature and did not account for criminal activity which did not involve financial gain.
-The core idea of general strain theory is that people who experience strain or stress become distressed or upset which may lead them to commit crime in order to cope.
-One of the key principles of this theory is emotion as the motivator for crime.
-The theory was developed to conceptualize the full range of sources in society where strain possibly comes from, which Merton's strain theory does not.
-The theory also focuses on the perspective of goals for status, expectations and class rather than focusing on money (as Merton's theory does).
+The core idea of general strain theory is that strain causes people to have negative emotional responses, negative emotions that people need to be able to cope with.
+Though, if people do not have access to legitimate or noncriminal coping, strain may lead them to commit crime in order to cope.
+One of the key principles of this theory is negative emotion as the motivator for crime.
+The theory was developed to conceptualize the full range of sources in society where strain possibly comes from, rather than Merton's focus on monetary goals and proper means.
+GST also focuses on the perspective of goals for status, expectations, and class.
 Examples of General Strain Theory are people who use illegal drugs to make themselves feel better, or a student assaulting his peers to end the harassment they caused.

-GST introduces 3 main sources of strain such as:
+GST introduces 3 main sources of strain or negative relationships such as: